Graduate Degree Coursework Requirements and Guidelines

 IV.
 Publishable Paper Option

-In exceptional cases, students who have carried a research project to a sufficient state of completion may be nominated by a faculty member to submit a publishable paper in place of the written examination in the major field (the student would still take the Essay Exam in the minor field).
-In most circumstances, the student and faculty member will reach an agreement about this by the first day of classes in the student’s second year in the program.
-The student will provide the professor with an abstract of the project, which the professor will present for approval to the entire faculty by the second faculty meeting of the semester.
+In exceptional cases, students who have carried a research project to a sufficient state of completion while enrolled in the MA program and under the supervision of a member of the department's faculty may be nominated by that faculty member to submit a publishable paper in place of the written examination in the major field (the student would still take the Essay Exam in the minor field).
+The student must declare their intention to write a publishable paper under faculty supervision to their advisor by April 1 of their first year in the program.
+The student will provide the professor with a proposal of the project by the first day of classes in their second year of the program, which the professor will present for approval to the entire faculty by the second faculty meeting of the semester.
 A draft of the final paper must be completed and distributed to all exam committee members by the beginning of the term when the student plans to complete degree requirements.
 The final draft is due to all members of the student’s committee at least two weeks before the date of the Essay Exam.

 V. The Oral Exam